VicWu07/quartz/content/notes/USAspending.md

 >
 >The Unique Entity Identifier (UEI) for an awardee or recipient is an alphanumeric code created in the System for Award Management (SAM.gov) that is used to uniquely identify specific **commercial, nonprofit, or business entities** registered to do business with the federal government.

+- [ ] #todo Explore the matched variables
+> The award_unique_key, assistance_award_unique_key, and contract_award_unique_key columns contain prime award summary identifier information.
+>
+> The award_unique_key field contains both financial assistance and contract prime award summary identifier information.
+This field is available in Treasury and federal account level account breakdown by award account download files.
+The assistance_award_unique_key field contains financial assistance prime award summary identifier information.
+This field is available in financial assistance prime award transaction and summary download files.
+The contract_award_unique_key field contains contract prime award summary identifier information.
+This field is available in contract prime award transaction and summary download files.
+>
+> These fields may be used to aggregate, filter, or join account breakdown by award, prime award summary, and prime award transaction download files by prime award summary.
+>
+> More information about these identifiers is available online .
+>
+> The Award ID filter on [Advanced Search](https://www.usaspending.gov/search) can be used to filter award spending by the PIID, FAIN and URI data elements.
+These data elements are important components of prime award summary identifier information.
+>
+> More information about these fields is available in the [Data Dictionary](https://www.usaspending.gov/data-dictionary) and the [Custom Account Data Dictionary](https://files.usaspending.gov/docs/Custom+Account+Data+Dictionary.xlsx).
+>
+> More information on how to download data from USAspending is available in the HOW TO ACCESS THE DATA section of this guide.

 ## Date-related variables
 >[!tip]- Action Date (tie with award obligations)
 >
 >The date the action being reported (for prime award transactions or sub-awards) was **issued or signed by the Government, or a binding agreement was reached**.
 Because award obligations are tied to action dates, any search for spending data on USAspending will **search by this data element rather than by Period of Performance dates**.

+## Value-related variables
+>[!tip]- De-obligation
+>
+>Negative obligations occur when agencies decrease **previous obligations** to
+>1. correct errors **or**
+>2. reflect new information (e.g., when a price of a project was lower than expected)

 # Federal Data Structure
 >[!example]- Spending Flow